scarborough-courtney/ohimanual/conceptual/ohi-concguide.md

 #### Keep in Mind

-We did not include an assessment of the protection afforded by human-made structures such as jetties and seawalls, because these structures cannot be preserved without maintenance and do not constitute long-term sustainable services.
+The Global studies did not include an assessment of the protection afforded by human-made structures such as jetties and seawalls, because these structures cannot be preserved without maintenance and do not constitute long-term sustainable services.
 They may also have other undesirable side effects such as the altering of sedimentation rates causing erosion in new and unexpected locations.

 #### History of the Approach